harpreetsethi/gettincleaningdatacp/CodeBook.md

 ###Transformations
 ####Subject

-- Data Set 1 - None
+- Data Set 1 - Column name has been changed from the raw data set to more descriptive name
-- Data Set 2 - Used for aggregation purpose to compute mean of feature observation set
+- Data Set 2 - Column name has been changed from the raw data set to more descriptive name.
+Used for aggregation purpose to compute mean of feature observation set

 ####Activity

-- Data Set 1 - Changed the numeric data from the raw data set to text based and more descriptive data
+- Data Set 1 - Column name has been changed from the raw data set to more descriptive name, changed the numeric data from the raw data set to text based and more descriptive data
-- Data Set 2 - Changed the numeric data from the raw data set to text based and more descriptive data, used for aggregation purpose to compute mean of feature observation set
+- Data Set 2 - Column name has been changed from the raw data set to more descriptive name.
+Changed the numeric data from the raw data set to text based and more descriptive data, used for aggregation purpose to compute mean of feature observation set

 ####Observation Feature Set